PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >  && ./Allwmake 2>&1 | tee log.Allwmake
 > ~~~
 > {: .docker}
-> - Always source the `bashrc` file (in this case using the argument `OFBASHRC`) before compilation steps in a layer
+> - In each `RUN` command, source the `bashrc` file (in this case using the argument `OFBASHRC`) before compilation steps in a layer
 > - This is because environment settings are lost after each `RUN` command
-> - The only way to keep the environment variables is to apply a `ENV` command for each of the OpenFOAM variables, which is a very tedious process
+> - The only way to keep the environment variables is to apply a `ENV` command for each of the OpenFOAM variables, which is a very tedious process and we do not recommend it
-> - When executing the Docker container, the `bashrc` file will need to be sourced too
+> - Instead, when executing the Docker container, the `bashrc` file will need to be sourced to set the OpenFOAM environment
+> - Nevertheless, we are recommending to use Singularity to run your OpenFOAM containers, so it is possible that you will not be using the Docker image except for testing
+> - Fortunately, when builiding the Singularity image, there is an easy way to indicate to source the `bashrc` file every time the container is executed
+> - Then, for Singularity containers, there will be no need to manually source the `bashrc` file
 >
 {: .callout}

-> ## Final steps in the creation of the full Docker container
+> ## F.I Final steps in the creation of the full Docker container
 >
-> 1. The final building step (after reaching the right recipe) is:
+> 1. The final building step (after reaching the right `Dockerfile` recipe) would be:
 >
 >    ~~~
 >    ubuntu@vm:01_Docker$ sudo docker build -t myuser/openfoam:2.4.x .
 >    ~~~
 >    {: .bash}
->    - **(This will not work in the current state of the exercise)**, but still its good to have the instruction here
->    - Without the `-f` option, then a file named `Dockerfile` will be used by default
+>    - Without the `-f` option, then a file named `Dockerfile` will be used by default as the recipe
+>    - **(This command will not work in the current state of the exercise)** because that file has not been created yet
+>    - But still we are presenting the instruction here for completeness
+>    - To really build the full image you would need to create the correct `Dockerfile` (the provided file `*.02` was produced from the official recipe, but it has been modified by commenting some lines (marked with `#commentedForExercise#` string) and the additional line with `RUN StopHere`
+>    - To create your own correct `Dockerfile` you can remove the comments and the `StopHere` line, or clone the git repository mentioned a few paragraphs above and take the correct recipe from there
->    - The full building process of the `pawsey/openfoam:2.4.x` takes around 6 hours
+>    - The full building process of the `openfoam:2.4.x` takes around 6 hours
 >
+>    <p>&nbsp;</p>
+>
+>    - When using the correct `Dockerfile` the output will like like this:
 >    ~~~
 >    Sending build context to Docker daemon  16.38kB^M^M
 >    Step 1/38 : FROM pawsey/mpich-base:3.1.4_ubuntu16.04